HumanSignal/label-studio/docs/source/guide/labeling.md

 You can also select the checkboxes next to specific tasks and then click **Label $n Tasks** to label the selected number of tasks.
 For example, select the checkboxes for 5 different tasks, then click **Label 5 Tasks** to label only those 5 tasks.

 !!! note
-    When labeling tasks, you should not open the label stream (click **Label All Tasks**) simultaneously in two tabs.
-This could result in you receiving the same task twice.
+    When labeling tasks, you should not open the label stream (meaning to click **Label All Tasks**) simultaneously in two tabs.
+This could result in you receiving the same task twice, which can circumvent project settings that address annotator overlap.

 ### Label a region in the data
 Annotate a section of the data by adding a region.